reconhub/learn/content/post/practical-stegen.md

 ```

 Note that you will get an error if the packages have not been installed
 on your system.
-To install them (you only need to do this once!), type:
+To install them (you only need to do this once\!), type:

 ``` r
 install.packages("here")